python/mypy/docs/source/more_types.rst

   separate type by mypy but is identical to the original type at runtime.
   For example, you can have ``UserId`` as a variant of ``int`` that is just an ``int`` at runtime.

+* ``@overload`` lets you define a function that can accept multiple distinct signatures.
+This is useful for if you need to encode a relationship between the arguments and the return type that would be difficult to express normally.

 * ``TypedDict`` lets you give precise types for dictionaries that represent objects with a fixed schema, such as ``{'id': 1, 'items': ['x']}``.